kylehuang041/Resume/README.md

 # Resume
-Digital Resume used in Markdown that was converted to HTML and pdf from Prince software.<br>
+Digital Resume made usng Markdown language that was converted to HTML then to pdf from Prince software.<br>
-CS Resume used in Microsoft Word to pdf.<br>
 Link: https://kylehuang041.github.io/Resume/